Presidency of Jorge Batlle: Progress on environmental policy

 The law not only foresaw general aspects but also included special provisions related to the ozone layer, climate change, chemical substances, trash and biosecurity.
 Among them, it banned the emissions of substances or energies that put the human, biodiversity or environmental health into risk, in violation of the regulations on environment limits established by the authorities.
 It also provided that the Ministry would regulate the limits in production, trade and usage of substances that harm the ozone layer.

 The parliamentary process was relatively fast: the law was passed in just seven months and almost unanimously in the full political spectrum.
 However, there was a specific issue that arose controversies: information on environment.
-Two members of parliament from the Colorado Party (Pais and Bergstein) raised their objections that any person could access to information on environment that emerged from reports, claiming that this would be excesive and obstructing, meanwhile from the opposition in Broad Front party they defended the free access to this kind of information, in order to democratize the discussion on environment.
+Two members of parliament from the Colorado Party (Pais and Bergstein) raised their objections that any person could access to information on environment that emerged from reports, claiming that this would be excessive and obstructing, meanwhile from the opposition in Broad Front party they defended the free access to this kind of information, in order to democratize the discussion on environment.
 At the end the article was left intact, providing that any interested person could access the information.
 Another controversial aspect was the obligation of the Ministry to send copies of the yearly report to the General Assembly and to non governmental organizations that, according to Bergstein, in the first case it was not appropriate and in the latter was not clear if it had to be sent to some or every NGO.
-Finally the provision suppressed the obligation to send copies of the reports to NGOs, but added the mention of the departmental gobernments.
+Finally the provision suppressed the obligation to send copies of the reports to NGOs, but added the mention of the departmental governments.

 Environmental lead pollution and cases of lead poisoning

 In 2001 was discovered the existence of a substantial lead pollution in La Teja neighbourhood of Montevideo city, after symptoms of anemia and headaches in minors of the neighbourhood that make their parents to ask for medical tests, whose results revealed they were poisoned by lead.
-The poisioning by lead or saturnism affects most of the organs and systems of the body as the lead is neurotoxic.
+The poisoning by lead or saturnism affects most of the organs and systems of the body as the lead is neurotoxic.
 In the area, where there were living several poor families in slums, there were detected very high levels of pollution in the ground, in a flood-prone land, that in turn there was nearby water heavily polluted by a closed metallurgical company and the state petrol company ANCAP.
-A team with technicians and authorities lead by the Ministry of Public Health was established to deal with the situation, after there were strong social demands due to the government initial stagnation and lack of public answers.
+A team with technicians and authorities led by the Ministry of Public Health was established to deal with the situation, after there were strong social demands due to the government initial stagnation and lack of public answers.
 The affected families also began to publicly protest asking to be relocated.